Sieep-Coding/Sieep-Coding/README.md

 I am a seasoned data analyst and software developer based in Grand Rapids, Michigan, with proficiency in business intelligence, data analytics, and market research.

-Over the past four years, I have successfully provided valuable intelligence and analytics across diverse sectors including economic development, healthcare, and manufacturing.
+Over the past four years, I have provided valuable intelligence and analytics across diverse sectors including economic development, healthcare, and manufacturing.

 My focus has recently shifted towards systems programming and full-stack development, where I continue to leverage my skills to create solutions.